 I learned somewhere that drinking beetroot juice in the morning has many health benefits, so I am now having it at least a couple of times a week for breakfast.
 Those health benefits are apart from the usual excessive addition of sugar.
 But honestly, when in Morocco, the oranges are so sweet that adding sugar is not needed.

-I usually keep this juice for at least 3 days and keep thinning it with water or orange juice as I go, it seems to take in more liquid as it sits and chills.
+I usually make enough juice for three days, thinning it with water or orange juice as needed since it thickens as it sits and chills.

 - 1 1/2 tsp white vinegar